acmdas/das_fieldstones/morefieldstones2018.md

 ## He is Inescapable
 Wed, 10 Jan 2018

-&ldquo;Because God is not a finite object over against you as a subject, you cannot simply turn away towards &lsquo;something else.&rsquo;; He is the ground and end of all desire and knowledge as such, the Good in itself.
+“Because God is not a finite object over against you as a subject, you cannot simply turn away towards &lsquo;something else.&rsquo;; He is the ground and end of all desire and knowledge as such, the Good in itself.
 You cannot choose or not choose God the way you would choose or not choose a cup of coffee.
 You desire anything because of your original desire for God as the transcendental Good and Beautiful; you know anything because of your original intellectual appetite for God as the transcendental Truth as such.
 Even in desiring to flee God, you are desiring God as the &lsquo;good end&rdquo; you seek in godlessness.
 He is inescapable because all being, goodness, unity, truth, and beauty simply are God in their transcendent truth, and because a rational nature is nothing but an infinite dynamic orientation towards that transcendent end.
 The natural will, as Maximus says, can will only God.
 Don&rsquo;t think of God as a candidate in a political race, whom you could simply reject and be done with; he is the original and final act of your every discrete act of desire.
 And, in the ages, since God is all and there is literally nothing beyond him, the natural will is always seeking its natural supernatural end.
-Simply said, God is not an object of desire; he is the end that makes desire.&rdquo;&mdash;[David Bentley Hart](https://afkimel.wordpress.com/essential-readings-on-universalism/)
+Simply said, God is not an object of desire; he is the end that makes desire.”—[David Bentley Hart](https://afkimel.wordpress.com/essential-readings-on-universalism/)

 ## Being Christian
 Wed, 10 Jan 2018

-"It is almost universally assumed today that becoming a Christian means in essence the adoption of a new set of beliefs or the initiation of a new mode of behaviour.
+“It is almost universally assumed today that becoming a Christian means in essence the adoption of a new set of beliefs or the initiation of a new mode of behaviour.
 A Christian would be defined as one who 'believes in Christ' or 'worships Christ' or 'tries to follow Christ's teaching.'
 Now it is far from my purpose to belittle either Christian dogma or Christian ethics.
 Nevertheless, it must be pointed out that to define the essence of Christianity in terms of belief or of practice involves the neglect of two principles that are fundamental to all sound theology.
-The former of these is that the act of God precedes and is presupposed by the acts of man: 'Herein is love, not that we loved God, but that he loved us'; 'Ye have come to know God, *or rather to be known of God*.'
+The former of these is that the act of God precedes and is presupposed by the acts of man: ‘Herein is love, not that we loved God, but that he loved us’; ‘Ye have come to know God, *or rather to be known of God*.’
 The second is that what a being *is* precedes what it *does*; our actions are a consequence of what we are *operari sequitur esse*.
 It will follow from this that the Christian should be defined not in terms of what he himself does, but of what God has made him to be.
-Being a Christian is an ontological fact, resulting from an act of God."&mdash;E. L. Mascall, *Christ, the Christian, and the Church* p.77
+Being a Christian is an ontological fact, resulting from an act of God.”—E. L. Mascall, *Christ, the Christian, and the Church* p.77

 ## Meditation for January 15
 Mon, 15 Jan 2018

 I will relax and not get tense.
 I will have no fear, because everything will work out in the end.
 I will learn soul-balance and poise in a vacillating, changing world.
 I will claim God's power and use it because if I do not use it, it will be withdrawn.
 As long as I get back to God and replenish my strength after each task, no work can be too much.

 Prayer for the Day

 I pray that I may relax and that God's strength will be given to me.
 I pray that I may subject my will to God's will and be free from all tenseness.

 From the original AA Meditation book, *Twenty-Four Hours a Day*, by Richmond Walker

 ## Okay?